MubarakShaik-dev/Klickss-assignment/README.md

 Two-Factor Authentication (2FA) 📱: Add an extra layer of security by requiring users to enter a code from an authenticator app after providing their password.

-Of course.
-Here is a complete and professional README.md file tailored for your assignment submission.
-You just need to fill in your repository URL and the live demo links after you deploy it.

 Klickks - Full-Stack Authentication System
 This project is a complete user authentication and session management system built with the MERN stack (MongoDB, Express, React, Node.js).
 It serves as a foundation for a photography platform called "Klickks," featuring a modern user interface, secure backend practices, and a seamless deployment setup.